jceb/emmet.snippets/README.md

 # Features

 * Reasonable amount of tests implemented
-* Live generation of elements and attributes
+* Live generation of elements and id and class attributes
+* Honors indentation

 # Usage